LED: Light Enhanced Depth Estimation at Night: Dataset

+\simon{To closely replicate reality, we account for the optical imperfections of headlights using real measured photometry data (see \cref{fig:pattern_simu}).} \simon{Aberrations observed in the pattern, particularly along the edges of the projection, are due to these imperfections.} \simon{All images have a resolution of 1920$\times$1080\,px, and we provide depth maps, annotations for 2D/3D object detection, normal estimation, and both semantic and instance segmentation.} \simon{The provided depth values are not limited, though they are clipped at 100\,m for all experiments. } During training, a 640$\times$640\,px square is initially center-cropped and then resized to 320$\times$320\,px.
+To ensure reproducibility, code and synthetic dataset are publicly available.
+Releasing large-scale nighttime data, with precise and comprehensive annotations, will foster research in nighttime computer vision for autonomous driving.

-\subsection{Real-world dataset}
+\subsection{Real-world Dataset}

-We collected an in-house dataset using a real car-mounted prototype to demonstrate the applicability of our method to real-world scenario.
-It comprises 50,000 images (70\% train / 15\% val / 15\% test) from populated urban and rural roads, evenly split between low beam (LB) illumination and checkerboard pattern with 0.5°, 0.25° and 0.125° cells' dimension.
-It has been annotated from aggregated and densified LiDAR data using Exwayz software \cite{exwayz_3dm}.
-The HD headlamp we used offers greater projection resolution than the simulated one.
-More details are available in supplementary materials.
+\simon{We validate LED on a real-world, in-house dataset collected using a car-mounted prototype.} It comprises 50,000 images (70\% train / 15\% val / 15\% test) from populated urban and rural roads, evenly split between Low Beam (LB) illumination and checkerboard pattern with 0.5°, 0.25° and 0.125° cells' dimension. \simon{Ground truth is obtained from LiDAR data using the DOC-Depth method \cite{de2025doc} and Exwayz software \cite{exwayz_3dm}.} More details are available in supplementary materials.